ODOT-PTS/gtfs-ride-validator/README.md

 # transitfeed-ride

 Provides a library to help you parse and validate [GTFS-Ride](https://github.com/ODOT-PTS/GTFS-ride) feed files.
+The validator generates an html report with a summary of the feed.

 # Macosx
 To install, either clone the repo using git or download the repo using the download feature.